David W. Peck: Life and work

 After graduating and receiving his license to practice law in New York, in 1934 Peck joined the law firm of Sullivan & Cromwell, with which he remained connected throughout his life.
 He was a partner in the firm for 31 years, handling civil litigation.
 Peck was a Republican in the early 1930s and was associated with Thomas E. Dewey and Herbert Brownell of the so-called "Young Turks" of the Republican Party in New York County.

-In 1943, Peck was appointed a Justice of the Supreme Court of the State of New York, the state's highest trial court.
+In 1943, Peck was appointed a Justice of the Supreme Court of the State of New York, the state's trial court.
 In 1945, he was named an associate justice of the Appellate Division, First Department, and in 1947, he was promoted to Presiding Justice of that court, which handles appeals from trial courts in Manhattan and the Bronx.
 When appointed as Presiding Justice, Peck was 44 years old, becoming the youngest judge to serve as presiding justice of the First Department.
 In 1957, Peck left the court and returned to Sullivan & Cromwell, where he remained until retiring in 1980.
 In 1977 sculptor Joseph Kiselewski created a bronze medallion featuring the likeness of Justice Peck.

 In 1955, Peck published The Greer Case, a book about a 1946 trusts-and-estates case involving Mabel Seymour Greer, in which he was involved as a judge.
 Mrs. Greer admitted before her death to have given a son up for adoption after birth, but the entire substantial fortune of this otherwise childless woman was bequeathed to Harvard University.
 An alleged son contested the will.
 The book became a best-seller, going through eight editions by Penguin and Reader's Digest Edition, and in 1957 was filmed as an episode of the CBS series Playhouse 90.

 In 1973, Attorney General Elliot Richardson offered Peck the role of special counsel to investigate the Watergate scandal but he declined.
 Archibald Cox ultimately received the post.

 The "Peck Panel"

-In 1950, the U.S. High Commissioner for Germany, John McCloy, convened an Advisory Board on Clemency (aka the Peck Panel, after its chairman David Peck) as an independent expert panel to make recommendations on sentences of persons convicted by U.S. Military tribunals as war criminals.
+In 1950, the U.S. High Commissioner for Germany, John McCloy, convened an Advisory Board on Clemency (also known as the Peck Panel, after its chairman David Peck) as an independent expert panel to make recommendations on sentences of persons convicted by U.S. Military tribunals as war criminals.
 The Panel included, in addition to Peck as Chairman, two other persons: Frederick A. Moran, Chairman of the New York Board of Parole and Brigadier General Conrad E. Snow, Legal Advisor of the US State Department.
 The legal status of the Peck Panel was not fully understood; in practice, it functioned as a clemency committee.
-The Peck panel considered the clemency petitions of the convicts and the exculpatory briefs of their defense lawyers.
+The Peck Panel considered the clemency petitions of the convicts and the exculpatory briefs of their defence lawyers.

 The Peck Panel reviewed the clemency petitions of 99 convicts; all were in prison as war criminals in Landsberg.
-The Peck panel on August 28, 1950 gave its recommendations.
-In 77 of 99 cases, the panel recommended a reduction of penalties; this included that seven of the 15 death sentences be converted into imprisonment.
+The Peck Panel on August 28, 1950, gave its recommendations.
+In 77 of 99 cases, the panel recommended a reduction of penalties; this included that seven of the 15 death sentences be commuted to imprisonment.
 Among the Peck Panel recommendations: